Arronk/My-Coding-Journey/Log Round 1.md

 Swapping between C and Javascript is a pain, I miss JS so much when coming to C, everything is so long and drawn out to get to an answer.

-## Day 100: 16.07.2018
+## Day 100: 18.07.2018

-### Progress: Finished this round on a high note, finished music and got 100%
+### Progress: Almost finished this round and tonight I finished music and got 100%

 I really enjoyed the tail end of the music pset as I just knew how to tackle all the problems I had to overcome without much issue.
 I kenw when to bring in a switch statement and implemented it flawlessly, I knew when to use ternary operators to store variables in a clean concise manner, I overcame the float issues to ensure the frequency was right and finished as an Int.
 I've never enjoyed listening to the bday jingle as much in my whole life haha.
+I some how jumped a day in front of my log so i'll just cram two days worth of work into this final post as I know I never missed a day over the last 100 days but my log is one day in front.
+Very confused!